How to migrate from Twitter to Mastodon

 Elon killed Twitter, but he didn’t kill tweeting.

-When Elon Musk started changing Twitter’s policies in November 2022, millions of people decided to leave Twitter for Mastodon.
+Millions of people started using Mastodon in response to policy changes on Twitter introduced by Elon Musk.
 Mastodon is a new type of social network that allows you to follow friends and interesting people without intrusive advertising, questionable algorithms deciding what you should see, or a petulant billionaire banning you arbitrarily.

 The fedi-what?